CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 "Air Raid", the first mission given to the player by Zero, is an interesting case of Rockstar trying to fix script errors... and failing.
 This mission places CJ in a turret mode operating a minigun that is given to him only for the duration of the mission.
-In the original PS2 version, and in PC 1.0, this mission "steals" the player's heavy weapon entirely, and there is no way to avoid it.
+In the original PS2 version, and PC 1.0, this mission "steals" the player's heavy weapon entirely, and there is no way to avoid it.
-In 2.0, Rockstar attempted to fix it by saving information about the existing weapon on this slot, and it's given back to the player afterwards.
+In 2.0, Rockstar attempted to fix it by saving information about the existing weapon on this slot, and it was given back to the player afterward.
 However, the script fails to load the weapon model, so the player... is given back an invisible weapon instead.
 Don't try to use it -- your game will crash!

 {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/compact_gta_sa_10nRIQhRy2.jpg" thumbnail="auto"
       caption="Don't touch that ~~dial~~ gun." %}

-Thankfully, this mistake wasn't severe, and simply saving the game, then reloading that save, fixes it.
+Thankfully, this mistake wasn't severe, and simply saving the game, and then reloading that save, fixes it.
 Nonetheless, in this update SilentPatch injects a proper fix to this mission, ensuring that the weapon is preserved, and the model is loaded correctly.